 Year 3: At this level, the nursing student is an advanced beginner under the indirect supervision of the Registered Nurse.
-The nursing student can identify the needs of persons and primary carers in practice and begins to adopt a problem-solving approach to the provision of safe nursing care.
-Indirect supervision is defined as the Preceptor being accessible to the undergraduate nursing student for guidance and support while providing delegated nursing care to children/persons/service users and supports family members.
-The undergraduate nursing student actively participates in the assessment, planning, delivery, and evaluation of person-centred nursing and is able to provide a rationale for actions.
+He/she can identify the needs of persons and primary carers in practice and begins to adopt a problem-solving approach to the provision of safe nursing care.
+Indirect supervision is defined as the preceptor being accessible to the undergraduate nursing student for guidance and support whilst s/he provides delegated nursing care to patients/service users and supports family members.
+The undergraduate nursing student actively participates in the assessment, planning, delivery, and evaluation of person-centred nursing and is able to provide a rationale for her/his actions.
 It may be difficult for the nursing student to prioritise care in particular or complex situations.

-Year 4/4.5: At this level, the undergraduate nursing student will be expected to competently apply a systematic approach to the provision of person-centred practice to an allocation of patients/service users under the distant supervision of a Registered Nurse.
-Distant supervision is defined as the undergraduate nursing student providing safe and effective delegated nursing care to children/persons/service users and supporting family members.
-The undergraduate nursing student accepts responsibility for the provision of delegated care and recognises when the guidance and support of the Preceptor and Registered Nurse is required and seeks such assistance in a timely manner.
+Year 4/4.5: At this level the undergraduate nursing student will be expected to competently apply a systematic approach to the provision of person-centred practice to an allocation of 4-6 patients/service users under the distant supervision of a Registered Nurse.
+Distant supervision is defined as the undergraduate nursing student providing safe and effective delegated nursing care to patients/service users and supporting family members.
+The undergraduate nursing student accepts responsibility for the provision of delegated care and recognises when s/he requires the guidance and support of the preceptor and Registered Nurse and seeks such assistance in a timely manner.
 The nursing student must demonstrate evidence-based practice and critical thinking.
-The nursing student is capable of supporting the person and their primary carers and to work collaboratively with professional colleagues within the clinical environment.
-The nursing student also possesses many attributes including practical and technical skills, communication and interpersonal skills, organisational and managerial skills, and the ability to perform as part of the healthcare team, demonstrating a professional attitude, accepting responsibility and being accountable for one's own practice.
+S/he is capable of supporting the person and their primary carers and to work collaboratively with professional colleagues within the clinical environment.
+The nursing student possesses many attributes including practical and technical skills, communication and interpersonal skills, organisational and managerial skills, and the ability to perform as part of the healthcare team, demonstrating a professional attitude, accepting responsibility and being accountable for one's own practice.

-National Competence Assessment Document
+National Competency Assessment Document

-Each undergraduate nursing student has a National Competence Assessment Document that is shared with the Preceptor/Associate Preceptor throughout the practice experience.
+Each undergraduate nursing student has a National Competency Assessment Document that is shared with the Preceptor/Associate Preceptor throughout the practice experience.
 This forms the basis of regular discussion of learning needs and also ensures records of achievement are completed regularly.

 Each practice placement requires a clinical assessment.
-A Preceptor who has relevant expertise in assessment must complete the assessment5.
-The assessment should usually involve one assessor (Preceptor) and one nursing student but may include other assessors.
+A preceptor who has relevant expertise in assessment must complete the assessment5.
+The assessment should usually involve one assessor (preceptor) and one nursing student but may include other assessors.
 Learning experiences must be monitored by a Registered Nurse and the placement's final assessment process must involve a Registered Nurse.
-Protected time must be set aside to complete the assessment6.
+Protected time should be set aside to complete the assessment6.

 Assessments should be carried out within the context of practice so that evidence of skills, professional behaviour and knowledge is captured.
-While facilitating the nursing student's learning using the teaching methods of coaching and articulation the Preceptor/Associate Preceptor will use a combination of assessment methods, for example, questioning and/or direct observation.
-Questioning allows the Preceptor to assess the nursing student's knowledge, problem-solving and clinical reasoning skills while also assessing the nursing student's attitudes such as respect, compassion, care, and commitment to the patient.
-Observation measures the accuracy of practice and demonstration of affective skills such as caring and compassion and level of autonomy.
+While facilitating the nursing students' learning using the teaching methods of coaching and articulation the Preceptor/Associate Preceptor will use a combination of assessment methods e.g., questioning and/or direct observation.
+Questioning allows the preceptor to assess the nursing students' knowledge, problem solving and clinical reasoning skills while also assessing the nursing student's attitudes such as respect, compassion care and commitment to the patient/service user.
+Observation measures accuracy of practice demonstration of affective skills such as caring and compassion and level of autonomy.

-The fundamental requirement of each Preceptor/Associate Preceptor is to support and facilitate nursing students to understand the specific practice placement learning outcomes and to meet their learning needs during practice placement.
-These must be discussed at the preliminary interview to allow students to identify their learning needs and agree with an achievable learning plan.
+The fundamental requirement of each Preceptor/Associate Preceptor is to support and facilitate nursing students to understand placement learning outcomes and to meet their learning needs during practice placement These must be discussed at the preliminary interview to allow students to identify their learning needs and agree with an achievable learning plan.